0verseas/0verPick/readme.md

 ```
 npm run build
 ```
-the built static file will be in the `dist`
+the built static files will be in the `dist`